Add/Attach files to an existing PDF file in C# using Aspose.PDF for .NET

 This message was posted using Notification2Forum from Downloads module by aspose.notifier.

 Sorry.
 I can’t agree that the mentioned issue is fixed.
-It takes more then 8 minutes to attach 6 excel files.
-After attaching the files the file size explodes from 3 up to 30 MB.
-Under these circumstances I can’t use this feature (but I’m in desperate need of it)
+It takes more than 8 minutes to attach 6 Excel files.
+After attaching the files, the file size explodes from 3 up to 30 MB.
+Under these circumstances, I can’t use this feature (but I’m in desperate need of it).

 Erik